peter115342/bazos_alert_bot/README.md

 ### 2. Discord Webhook Setup

 1. Go to your Discord server settings
+2. Create a channel
-2. Navigate to Integrations > Webhooks
+3. Navigate to channel Edit Channel > Integrations > Webhooks
-3. Click "New Webhook"
+4. Click "New Webhook"
-4. Copy the webhook URL
+5. Copy the webhook URL

 ## Deployment Options